manuel-serrano/hiphop/doc/_index.md

 To be executed, a HipHop program has to be loaded into a [_reactive machine_](./api.md).
-This is done with the expression `new ReactiveMachine(abro)`, which creates a new reactive machine and loads the `abro` into it.
+This is done with the expression `new ReactiveMachine(abro)`, which creates a new reactive machine and loads the `abro` into it, and by invoking its `react` method.

 Event listeners can be added to a reactive machine so that JavaScript can be notified of HipHop executions.
 In our example, a listener